sid-gs/sid-gs.github.io/_pages/group.md

 Students aspiring for a PhD degree, who have experience and interests in scientific programming and want to work at the intersection of mechanics, applied physics and mathematics, please [email](mailto:sidgs@iastate.edu) me.

 Our lab provides opportunities to develop skills in high performance computing, numerical methods for computational physics, big data analysis and scientific machine learning and optimization.

+We collaborate across academia and national labs, which provides several opportunities for internships and exciting future career prospects in R\&D.

 We currently have openings for interested graduate and undergraduate students.
 Please see our [Recruitment Flyer](../files/cv.pdf).